 on an almost complete skeleton back to the 13th caudal, including soft tissue impressions about

 the hips.
-The animal is considered to be about 70% of Carnotaurus'
+The animal is considered to have been about 70% of Carnotaurus'

 size, with a longer, lower skull with bumps instead of horns, but very